khanhnamle1994/cracking-the-data-science-interview/21-ML-Interview-Q&A.md

 AUROC is robust to class imbalance, unlike raw accuracy.

 For example, if you want to detect a type of cancer that's prevalent in only 1% of the population, you can build a model that achieves 99% accuracy by simply classifying everyone has cancer-free.

+## 8. Ensemble Learning
+*Combining multiple models for better performance*.

+### 8.1 - Why are ensemble methods superior to individual models?
+They average out biases, reduce variance, and are less likely to overfit.

+There's a common line in machine learning which is: "ensemble and get 2%."

+This implies that you can build your models as usual and typically expect a small performance boost from ensembling.

+### 8.2 - Explain bagging.
+Bagging, or Bootstrap Aggregating, is an ensemble method in which the dataset is first divided into multiple subsets through resampling.

+Then, each subset is used to train a model, and the final predictions are made through voting or averaging the component models.

+Bagging is performed in parallel.